ibrahimjasim/Project-Milestone-4/README.md

 * To offer a diverse range of quality second-hand products at competitive prices.
 * To reduce waste by promoting the reuse of goods.

+### Audience:
+For the everyday person who enjoys finding unique, pre-loved and environmentally concious bargains from the comfort of the home.
+It is also designed for the everyday person who have unused items that can be sold using the platform.

+### Communication:
+The site uses a very simmplistic and familiar structure that allows the user to find what they want/need with ease.
+The bar at the header stays in place at all times allowing for the user to have access to the most popular shortcuts at all tiems.
+The items listed for sale have all the information a user mmight want to know before klicking on the item (imagge, short description and price).

+### Current User Goals:
+To buy, sell and explore the products listed for sale within the few available categories.

+### Future User Goals:
+To buy, sell and explore a wide range or categories, sub categories and niched products.

+### Future Site Goals:
+- Being able to sign in/ sign up with Google, Facebook and phone number
+- Adding categories for all possible items that can be legally and feasably sold on an online market platform.
+- Adding sub categories that divides and separates the items for easy navigation, browsing and scrolling.
+- Expanding the platform to other regions and in other languages.
+- Adding a section where users can offer to buy items by providing a description/image and allowingg for other users who own the advertised product to offer it up for sale.
+- Adding an alert-button when a certain item/keyword is listed so that the user can find the product they want immidietly after posting.
+- Allowing users to "highlight" ther products for sale by paying a small fee.
+- Exploring the option of allowing advertising on the platformm to keep it free of charge at the basic level.

 ### Layout and Design:
 * The website has a clean and minimalistic design with a clear focus on the items for sale.
 * Product images are large and prominent, making it easy for users to see what is being offered.